itz-sidd/TODOLIST/Readme.md

 - Delete tasks
 - Filter tasks based on status (All, Completed, Pending)

-Features
-- Interactive UI with a modern design
-- Uses HTML, CSS, and JavaScript for front-end functionality
-- Task filtering to show only completed or pending tasks

  How to Use
 1. Open the `index.html` file in a web browser.